 Yoga for children fosters a deep sense of well-being in a child through physical activity that is non-competitive, creative and fun.
 It allows children to develop social skills such as active listening, communicating, expressing ideas, interpersonal communication, compassion, and understanding.
 Just as adult yoga teaches adults to unite their body and breath through movement, kids’ yoga allows children to strengthen their connection to the breath and to their own bodies.
 Mindful practices can help children well beyond childhood.
 Yoga helps to develop self-confidence, cultivate self-love, and gives children the chance to explore the world through the infinite possibilities of play.

-You can read a lot of the studies via http://www.riseyogaforyouth.org/why_it_matters/case_studies, who have collated them all, all being child-specific.
+You can read a lot of the studies via http://www.riseyogaforyouth.org/why_it_matters/case_studies, which has collated them all, all being child-specific.
 If you ever needed some convincing of the benefits of yoga, these studies will help you.
 Note: Many of the yoga studies are still exploratory in nature and in researching we found there was a caution in guaranteeing anyone result can be replicated, even if it is well controlled.
-The limitations come from the many different ways in which yoga is taught (from an instructor point of view), to the style of yoga, to the individual nuances of each individual.
+The limitations come from the many different ways in which yoga is taught (from an instructor’s point of view), to the style of yoga, to the individual nuances of each individual.
 There are also often unaccounted considerations in terms of timing, duration of yoga, and the consistency and length of time in practice (which would lead to more specific recommendations).
-There is a lot more work to be done, but an overwhelming majority of these exploratory studies show positive benefits on children who practice yoga.
+There is a lot more work to be done, but an overwhelming majority of these exploratory studies show positive benefits for children who practice yoga.

 Yoga for Teens